ptrguide/ptrguide.github.io/anti-black-box.md

 Are you stuck with this black box issue when playing PaRappa the Rapper 2?
 ![What the black box issue looks like.](https://cdn.discordapp.com/attachments/302537923910303744/655451803399487503/unknown.png)

-This tutorial will explain how to remove said black box obstruction.
+This tutorial will explain how to remove said black box obstruction. **Note: This tutorial will NOT work for users using AMD graphics cards.**

 ### You Will Need